3.9 Provisions, Contingent Liabilities and Contingent Assets

 (d) Registration Of Charges Or Satisfaction With Registrar Of Companies

-The Company do not have any charges or satisfaction which is yet to be registered with Registrar of Companies (ROC) beyond the statutory period.
+The company do not have any charges which are yet to be registered with ROC beyond the statutory period except for working capital ' 75 Cr.

 (e) Details Of Crypto Currency Or Virtual Currency